 - 5 upper-level (300/400) GVPT courses from an International Relations or Comparative Politics topic

-GVPT courses that satisfy an International Relations/Comparative Politics topic may be found here under the "International Relations" or "Comparative Politics" subheading.
+- Examples of GVPT courses that satisfy an International Relations/Comparative Politics topic may be found here under the "International Relations" or "Comparative Politics" subheading.
 Please note this is not a comprehensive list of every course offered each semester.
 In addition, any GVPT course listed on the Schedule of Classes with a title that includes Seminar in/Topics In Comparative Politics or Seminar in/Topics in International Relations and World Politics may satisfy an IR/Comparative Course of Choice.
-If you have a question about a specific course and whether it will count as IR/Comparative, please e-mail GVPTAdvising [at] umd.edu.
+If you have a question about a specific course and whether it will count as IR/Comparative, please e-mail GVPTAdvising [at] umd.edu

 GVPT Courses of Choice Policies: